OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-quickstart.md

 Your batch poster address is responsible for posting batches of transactions from your Orbit chain to its base contracts on its base chain.
 An address will automatically be generated for you; its private key will be automatically generated and stored within one of the JSON configuration files that will be generated in a moment.

-Click `Submit` to issue the final Arbitrum Goerli transaction that configures the specified batch poster address within your Orbit chain's base contracts.

-Once this transaction is confirmed, you should see a `Batch poster changed!` notification appear in the portal UI.
-Click `Next` to proceed to the next step: **review & deploy your Orbit chain**.
+Once your batch poster address is configured, click `Next` to proceed to the next step: **review & deploy your Orbit chain**.

 ## Step 6: Review & Deploy your Orbit chain